grnet/snf-image/docs/architecture.rst

 adjust the *DHCP_TAGS* and the *\*_DHCPV6_TAGS* configuration parameters (see :doc:`/configuration`).

-**FilesystemResizeMounted**: For Windows VMs this task injects a script into the VM's file system that will enlarge the last file system to cover up the whole partition.
-The script will run during the specialize pass of the Windows setup.
-For Linux VMs this task is used to extend the last file system in case its type is Btrfs or XFS, since those file systems require to be mounted in order to resize them.
-If the *SNF_IMAGE_TARGET* variable is missing, the task will fail.
+**DeleteSSHKeys**: On Linux and \*BSD instances, this script will clear out any ssh keys found in the instance's disk.
+For Debian and Ubuntu systems, the keys are also recreated.
+Besides removing files that comply to the ``/etc/ssh/ssh_*_key`` pattern, the script will also parses ``/etc/ssh/sshd_config`` file for custom keys.
+The only variable this script depends on is *SNF_IMAGE_TARGET*.

+**DisableRemoteDesktopConnections**: This script temporary disables RDP connections on Windows instances by changing the value of *fDenyTSConnection* registry key.
+RDP connections will be enabled back during the specialize pass of the Windows setup.
+The task will fail if *SNF_IMAGE_TARGET* is not defined.

+**SELinuxAutorelabel**: Creates *.autorelabel* file in Red Hat images.
+This is needed if SELinux is enabled to enforce an automatic file system relabeling during the first boot.
+The only environment variable required by this task is *SNF_IMAGE_TARGET*.

-**EnforcePersonality**: Injects the files specified by the *SNF_IMAGE_PROPERTY_OSFAMILY* variable into the file system.
+**EnforcePersonality**: Injects the files specified by the *SNF_IMAGE_PERSONALITY* variable into the file system.
 If the variable is missing a warning is produced.
 Only *SNF_IMAGE_TARGET* is required for this task to run.